briann/bing-os/README.md

 ## TLDR
 - This is a customized OS built for `@briann`'s development setup.
 No guarantees this will work on anything except for my own devices, but you're welcome to try!
 - Forked / using [Universal Blue](https://universal-blue.org/)'s [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint), based on the [ublue-os/silverblue-main](https://github.com/ublue-os/main) images, and inspired by [Bluefin](https://github.com/ublue-os/bluefin).
-- For more information about customizations made on top of the base image, see the
+- For more information about customizations made on top of the base image, see the [Customizations](#customizations) section below.

 ## Installation
 1. Install Silverblue ([link](https://fedoraproject.org/atomic-desktops/silverblue/))